+It's true.
 The SE models are quite "flat" if you compare them to the exquisite carving of the nicer PRS lines.
 Further, they are "designed" in Maryland but put together in South Korea.

 Where the SE Floyd Custom 24 excels

 The highlight features on this guitar would have to be the Floyd Rose Tremolo system and locking tuners.
 This makes it particularly ideal for lead guitarists and those who do a lot of heavy tremolo work.
 Dustie Waring (we'll get to his signature PRS later) is a big fan:

 I'm a sucker for Floyds.
 And I'm pretty excited that there's a PRS that comes with one. - Dustie Waring, Between the Buried and Me

 Regardless of how attractive you might find the Floyd, the tone of this guitar is incredibly warm and full, like you would expect from the nicer PRS guitars.
 Particularly when played clean, there's a thickness and resonant bass response that sounds really good.
 I was able to pair this one with both my amplifiers:

 One solid state and one tube amp, with roughly the following settings:

 Both sound great with the SE Custom 24.
 For a metal tone, I used my Boss MD-2 distortion pedal on the following settings: